dalek-cryptography/ed25519-dalek/README.md

 | batch signature verification/256| 4.1868 ms | 2.8864 ms -31.061% | 4.6494 ms +61.081% |
 | keypair generation              | 13.973 µs | 13.108 µs -6.5062% | 15.099 µs +15.407% |

+Please note that the backend over the default `serial` u32 / u64 has to be selected and is not automatically detected currently.

 See more information about the used [curve25519-dalek backends](https//docs.rs/curve25519-dalek) to determine the right for your you.

 Making key generation and signing a rough average of 2x faster, and